rh-id/a-navigator/README.md

 Include this to your module dependency (module build.gradle)
 ```
 dependencies {
-    implementation 'com.github.rh-id:a-navigator:v0.0.1'
+    implementation 'com.github.rh-id:a-navigator:v0.0.2'
 }
 ```

-First create a home page by extending `StatefulView` (see example package in example folder)
+Next for code part, create a home page by extending `StatefulView` (see example package in example folder)

 ```
 public class HomePage extends StatefulView<Activity> {